JAndrassy/Regulator/README.md

 The complete project doesn't fit into the Uno flash memory.
 To run it, comment out less important functions in setup and loop and the builder leaves the code out.

+## Project log

-First board used in this project was Uno WiFi.
-The project grow out of Uno memories.
+2017/4 First board used in this project was Uno WiFi.

-Next board was Wemos D1 R2 esp8266.
-But I wanted Ethernet.
+2018/5 Next board was Wemos D1 R2 esp8266.

-Now M0 with ENC28J60 Ethernet module is in duty, because I wanted Ethernet, Uno form and 10 bit PWM.
-After some months I replaced Ethernet shield with UIPEthernet module.
+2018/8 I wanted Ethernet and 32 bit MCU.
+I moved to Crowduino MO -SD with Ethernet Shield

+2019/1 ENC28J60 Ethernet module

+2019/5 secondary Fronius Smart Meter measures the heater for Fronius Solarweb